-To better explain our contribution, let us briefly discuss what was previously available in the literature.
-As concerns the elliptic setting, Grigor'yan results have been widely generalized by Pigola, Rigoli and Setti in \cite{PRS2, PRS}.
-In fact, it is shown there that stochastic completeness is equivalent to nonexistence of suitable subsolutions to
+In order to better explain our contribution, let us briefly discuss what was previously available in the literature.
+As concerns the elliptic setting, Grigor'yan's results have been widely generalized by Pigola, Rigoli and Setti in \cite{PRS2, PRS}.
+In particular, it is shown there that stochastic \emph{completeness} is equivalent to the nonexistence of suitable subsolutions to

-for any $ f \in C^0(\mathbb{R})$ (not necessarily monotone), where $ w $ is required to be $C^2$, bounded from above and to satisfy a crucial condition involving the supremum of $ w^+ $.
-This is a very strong statement, since the assumptions on $f$ are quire general and the result involves subsolutions only.
-It should however be noticed that:
+for any $ f \in C^0(\mathbb{R})$ (not necessarily monotone), where $ w $ is required to be of class $C^2$, bounded from above and to satisfy an unavoidable condition involving the supremum of $ w^+ $.
+This is a very strong statement, since the assumptions on $f$ are quite general and the result involves subsolutions only.
+It should however be observed that:

-\begin{enumerate} \item It is not possible to deduce from the above result information on the existence of subsolutions to \eqref{ell} when $M$ is stochastically incomplete, for a given $f$.
-Similarly, one cannot conclude that if \eqref{eqe-intro} admits no nonnegative, nontrivial, bounded solution for one single nonlinearity $\psi$, then the same is true for all nonlinearities, and hence $M$ is stochastically complete. \item The required regularity assumption on $w$ is restrictive, especially for subsolutions. \end{enumerate} We will deal with precise answers to the above points in one of our main results, Theorem \ref{teo-ell}.
-A direct extension of some of the relevant results of \cite{PRS2, PRS} is given explicitly in Corollary \ref{cor-gen-prs}, see also the subsequent Remark \ref{setti}.
+\begin{enumerate} \item It is not possible, from the above result, to gain information on the existence of subsolutions to \eqref{ell} when $M$ is stochastically \emph{incomplete}, for an arbitrarily given $f$.
+For the same reasons, one cannot conclude that if \eqref{eqe-intro} admits no nonnegative, nontrivial, bounded solution for a \emph{single} nonlinearity $\psi$, then the same is true for all nonlinearities, and hence $M$ is stochastically complete.

+\item The required regularity assumption on $w$ is restrictive, especially for subsolutions. \end{enumerate} We will deal with precise answers the points raised above in one of our main results, Theorem \ref{teo-ell}.
+A further extension of some of the relevant statements of \cite{PRS2, PRS} is also provided in Theorem \ref{cor-gen-prs}, see the subsequent Remark \ref{setti}.